 How to Fix Meat probe socket on Thermador ME301YS (Wall Oven)

-I’ve worked on quite a few Thermador ME301YS wall ovens over the years, and the meat probe socket issue is one of the most common service calls I get for this model.
-Nine times out of ten, the socket either burns out from repeated probe insertions or develops a faulty connection that throws an error code.
-The good news is this is a very manageable DIY repair if you’re comfortable working around oven wiring.
+I’m Drew Callahan, and after traveling over 80,000 miles across North America in three different rigs, fixing appliances in every climate imaginable, I’ve seen my fair share of Thermador ME301YS wall ovens.
+The meat probe socket issue is one of the most frequent service calls I encounter for this model.
+Typically, the socket either burns out from repeated probe insertions or develops a faulty connection that triggers an error code.
+The good news?
+This is a very manageable DIY repair if you’re comfortable working around oven wiring.

 Meat probe socket